How to make chocolate truffles

 Per truffle: 93 calories, 6g fat (4g saturated fat)

 For more foodie gift ideas, take a look at our homemade food gift recipes.

 - Melon baller, or teaspoon

 - Chocolate-dipping spiral, or 2 forks

 Step 1To make the ganache mixture for the centres of your chocolate truffles, break the chocolate into pieces and place in a bowl.
 Bring the whipping cream to the boil and pour it over the chocolate.
 Stir the chocolate until itís completely melted.
 Add the spirit or liqueur, if using.

 Chill the mixture until itís firm - itís best to leave it overnight, but it can be used after just a few hours if time is short.

-If you have hot hands, then run cold water over them and dry them before you start, so that this stage is less messy.
-Place the balls on a sheet of baking parchment and chill them until firm.
+If you have hot hands, run cold water over them and dry them before you start, so that this stage is less messy.
+You can also wear food-safe gloves for less mess and smoother rolling.
+Place the balls on a sheet of baking parchment and chill until firm.